wlincong/SESexact/README.md

 # SESexact
 A program for the exact computation and triangulation of solvent-excluded surface i.e. molecular surface.
+Here "exact" triangulation means that each of the three vertices of any surface triangle is computed analytically.

 For installation in linux (ubuntu 20.04):